cloonix/obsidian-openrouter-integration/README.md

 # OpenRouter AI Assistant for Obsidian

-AI-powered text processing for Obsidian using OpenRouter's API.
-Process selections, generate content, and create notes with AI assistance.
+> **Why this plugin?** I wanted simple AI integration for writing and improving text in Obsidian.
+Other AI plugins felt bloated with features I didn't need—chat interfaces, conversation history, complex UIs.
+I just wanted to select text, ask AI to improve it, and get back clean results.
+So I built this.

+Simple, focused AI text processing using OpenRouter's API.
+Select text, describe what you want, get the result—nothing more, nothing less.

-## Features
+## What It Does

-- **Process Selected Text** - Transform selected text with AI prompts
+- **Select & transform** text (fix grammar, translate, rewrite, summarize)
-- **Process Active Note** - Send entire note to AI, insert result or create new note
+- **Process entire notes** (replace, insert at cursor, or create new note)
-- **Insert at Cursor** - Generate AI content at cursor position
-- **Create New Note** - Generate AI content as a new note with frontmatter
+- **Generate content** from prompts
+- **Concise responses by default** (no chatty explanations, just the result)
+- **Context menu integration** (right-click → AI commands)

 ## Installation